25 (number): In mathematics

-It is a square number, being 52 = 5 × 5.
+It is a square number, being 52 = 5 × 5, and hence the third non-unitary square prime of the form p2.

 It is one of two two-digit numbers whose square and higher powers of the number also ends in the same last two digits, e.g., 252 = 625; the other is 76.

+25 has an even aliquot sum of 6, which is itself the first even and perfect number root of an aliquot sequence; not ending in (1 and 0).

 It is the smallest square that is also a sum of two (non-zero) squares: 25 = 32 + 42.
 Hence, it often appears in illustrations of the Pythagorean theorem.

 25 is the sum of the five consecutive single-digit odd natural numbers 1, 3, 5, 7, and 9.

 25 is a centered octagonal number, a centered square number, a centered octahedral number, and an automorphic number.

 25 percent (%) is equal to 1/4.

 It is the smallest decimal Friedman number as it can be expressed by its own digits: 52.

 It is also a Cullen number and a vertically symmetrical number.
 25 is the smallest pseudoprime satisfying the congruence 7n = 7 mod n.

 25 is the smallest aspiring number — a composite non-sociable number whose aliquot sequence does not terminate.